siefzieq/siefzieq/README.md

 ## 🔧 On Today’s Episode:
 🚀 Project Spotlight: From my Gemini-like Mock System (think ChatGPT but Hasif-flavored) to a centralized monitoring system for urban farms, we’re showcasing the builds that keep me coding into the night!

 🎓 What I’m currently learning: We’ll explore the cutting-edge stuff I’m mastering—like Deep Learning and fine-tuning my KNN algorithms.
-Watch as I push my React and Vue skills to their limits.
+Watch as I push my React skills to their limits.

 📊 Data Dive: Stay tuned as we break down my data analysis work, like that sweet Tableau dashboard tracking Malaysia’s rubber plantations.
 Yes, data can be that cool!